 Phone (08) 8552 7555

-- Winter Wonderland at the Bay (Glenelg’s Moseley Square from the 4th of July to 16th of August 2015)
+- Winter Wonderland at the Bay (Glenelg’s Moseley Square from the 1st July-23 July 2017)

 - South Australian Maritime Museum – Monsters, Myths & Madness.
 Sail a haunted ship, watch out for mermaids and monsters.
 Dress up and come on a fantastic voyage.